kristijanexads/mavencentral/README.md

 apply from: 'https://raw.githubusercontent.com/kkontus/mavencentral/master/central.gradle'
 ```

-With this last line you can use **apply from: 'url'** if you want to use **central.gradle** file published here, or you can download it as raw file and put it inside your library module folder and use it like **apply from: 'central.gradle'**
+With this last line you have an option to use the plugin published here on Github by applying ``apply from: 'https://raw.githubusercontent.com/kkontus/mavencentral/master/central.gradle'`` or you can download it as raw file and put it inside your library module folder and use it like ``apply from: 'central.gradle'``